-- Increasing demand on concrete products due to business growth
+- Increasing demand for concrete products

-- Completion of bigger projects
+- Participation in bigger projects

-Disadvantages of such stationary plants are
+Disadvantages of stationary plants

 - Expensive construction

-- Layouts/drawings of all facilities and equipment
+- Layout drawings of the facilities and equipment

 - Emptying of bins, silos, hoppers, screws and scales